hernandezj1/Qiskit-C-HPC-HelloWorld/README.md

 ```

 ## Qiskit dependendies
 Having completed the environment setup you can now proceed to run the first of our script __Installation.sh__.
-This script installs and makes the Qiskit, Qiskit-Cpp, Qiskit Runtime and Qiskit resource manager interface repos, following the instructions set forth on the (Qiskit-C++ repo)[https://github.com/Qiskit/qiskit-cpp/tree/main?tab=readme-ov-file].
+This script installs and makes the Qiskit, Qiskit-Cpp, Qiskit Runtime and Qiskit resource manager interface repos, following the instructions set forth on the [Qiskit-C++ repo](https://github.com/Qiskit/qiskit-cpp/tree/main?tab=readme-ov-file).